-- 73. In particular circumstances, the fitness to practise panel may agree an undertaking with the student concerned and to halt further proceedings whilst the undertaking is in place.
-Undertakings can be helpful where both the OEI and the student agree that fitness to practise is impaired and how patient safety can be assured moving forward. - 74.
-An undertaking is an agreement between a student and the OEI where there is an explicit acknowledgement that the student's fitness to practise is impaired.
-This agreement is usually taken forward before or instead of a formal fitness to practise hearing or determination. - 75.
+- 75. In particular circumstances, the fitness to practise panel may agree an undertaking with the student concerned and to halt further proceedings whilst the undertaking is in place.
+Undertakings can be helpful where both the educational institution and the student agree that fitness to practise may be impaired and how patient safety can be assured moving forward. - 76.
+An undertaking is an agreement between a student and the educational institution where there is an explicit acknowledgement that the student's fitness to practise may be impaired.
+This agreement can usually taken forward before or instead of a formal fitness to practise hearing or determination. - 77.
 Undertakings may include restrictions on the student's clinical practice or behaviour, or a commitment to undergo medical supervision or remedial teaching.
-As with conditions, they are likely to be appropriate if the concerns about the student's fitness to practise are such that a period of remedial teaching or supervision, or both, is likely to be the best way to address them. - 76.
+As with conditions, they are likely to be appropriate if the concerns about the student's fitness to practise are such that a period of remedial teaching or supervision, or both, is likely to be the best way to address them. - 78.
 Undertakings will only be appropriate if there is reason to believe that the student will comply, for example, because the student has shown genuine insight into their problems and the impact that the behaviour has had or could have had on patients, colleagues and staff.
 The student should also demonstrate potential for remediation.
-The panel may wish to see evidence that the student has taken responsibility for their own actions, and when necessary taken steps to improve their behaviour. - 77.
-When considering whether to invite the student to accept undertakings, the panel should consider:
+The panel may wish to see evidence that the student has taken responsibility for their own actions, and when necessary taken steps to improve their behaviour.

-a.
-Whether undertakings appear to offer sufficient safeguards to protect patients and the public, other students and staff.

-b.
-Whether the student has demonstrated sufficient insight (including an understanding of the impact of the behaviour).

-78. In the event that an undertaking is not suitable or appropriate, a further fitness to practise panel should be held in accordance with this framework and guidelines in place.
+- 79. When considering whether to invite the student to accept undertakings, the panel should consider: - a.
+Whether undertakings appear to offer sufficient safeguards to protect patients and the public, other students and staff. - b.
+Whether the student has demonstrated sufficient insight (including an understanding of the impact of the behaviour). - 80.
+In the event that an undertaking is not suitable or appropriate, The fitness to practise panel should reconvene in accordance with this framework and guidelines in place.